Year-Round Prevention Strategies For Jacksonville Mosquitoes

 Address Stagnant Water

-Most mosquitoes in Florida breed in stagnant water.
-If you have stagnant water in your yard, you're going to have more mosquitoes.
-Do an inspection of your yard and do the following:
+Most mosquitoes in Florida breed in stagnant water; if you have stagnant water in your yard, you're going to have more mosquitoes.
+Inspect your yard and do the following:

 - Store items away or remove them from your property to prevent mosquito reproduction.